Is Autopilot Defi Agent Safe?

 Each dimension is weighted according to its importance for the tool's category.
 For example, Security and Maintenance carry higher weight for tools that handle sensitive data or execute code, while Community and Documentation are weighted more heavily for developer-facing libraries and frameworks.
 This ensures that Autopilot Defi Agent's score reflects the risks most relevant to its actual usage patterns.
 The final score is a weighted average across all five dimensions, normalized to a 0-100 scale with letter grades from A (highest) to F (lowest).

-Who Should Use Autopilot Defi Agent?
+Who Typically Evaluates Autopilot Defi Agent?

-Autopilot Defi Agent is designed for:
+Autopilot Defi Agent is commonly evaluated by:

 - Developers and teams working with uncategorized tools